ayozehd/grav-theme-bootstrap-blog/README.md

 ## Sidebar

 Sidebar can be disabled in any page and it's possible to set on left or right side.
 It hasn't hierarchical support, so you need to do it in every item.
 Support by default some widgets from Grav like Taxonomy List, Archives, Simplesearch or Syndicate.
-We included a Twitter Timeline and About you widget which can be setting up in Admin Panel theme options.
-Last one lets you set a page as widget content to render text in different languages.
+We included a Twitter Timeline and About you widget both customizable from Admin theme options.
+Last one let you set a page as widget content to render text in different languages.

-Feel free to extend `partials/sidebar.html.twig` to add your own widgets!
+Extend `partials/sidebar.html.twig` to add your own widgets!

 ### TODO
 * Skills/animated bars modular template